 Massachusetts residents are allowed to vote absentee if they will be absent from the town during normal polling hours, have physical disabilities that prevent them from going to their polling place, and/or cannot vote at the polls due to religious beliefs.

 To vote absentee, all Absentee Ballot requests must be made in writing.
-Absentee ballot applications are only valid through December 31st and a new application must be filed for each calendar year.
+Absentee ballot applications can be used for one election or for an entire calendar year.
+A new application must be filed for each subsequent calendar year.

 Each ballot must be mailed directly to the voter.
-When filing for an absentee ballot, please be certain to leave enough time for the ballot to be mailed and returned to the Town Clerk by election day and ALWAYS provide a phone number or email address in case there's a question.
+When filing for an absentee ballot, please be certain to leave enough time for the ballot to be mailed and returned to the Town Clerk by close of polls on election day and ALWAYS provide a phone number or email address in case there's a question.
+UOCAVA voters absentee ballots can be received up to ten (10) days after the election, but the envelope must be postmarked on or before the date of the election.

 There are two methods and they are as follows: